gathuku/laravel_mpesa/README.md

 For production you need to replace with production credentials.

-For security reason you may need to define your API in `env` file.
-For example
+For security reasons you may want to define your API credentials in `env` file.
+For example;
 ```php
   'consumer_key'   => env('CONSUMER_KEY'),
 ```

 ### Usage
 Full usage and examples in [USAGE.md](./USAGE.md)

 ### Contributing
 Thank you for considering contributing to `laravelmpesa`.
 Pull requests and issues welcome.

 Be sure to read through [CONTRIBUTING.md](./CONTRIBUTING.md) and check open issues and PRs before continuing.

 ### Security Vulnerabilities